Duzos/ait-desktop-gen/README.md

 `python main.py`

-Select all the things required in the popups
+Select all the things required in the popups and you are good to go.

-Only the `main.py` is needed for this script to run, so just download that file